-Contributed by Allison P. Sues, January 3, 2018
+Contributed by Allison P. Sues, November 12, 2019

-The ADA allows certain health screenings and inquiries depending on what point in the stage of employment the screening or inquiry takes place.
+For those employers outside the healthcare field, the answer is probably not.
+The Americans with Disabilities Act (ADA) allows employers to submit their employees to certain health screenings and inquiries depending on what point in the stage of employment the screening or inquiry takes place.
 Per the federal regulations supplementing the ADA, employers are generally prohibited from asking any disability-related questions or requesting any medical exams before a conditional offer of employment is extended to the applicant.
 Once an offer of employment is made, an employer may require a medical examination if the same examination is used for all entering employees in that job category.
 If an employer uses certain criteria from these examinations to screen out employees, those criteria must be job-related and consistent with business necessity.

 As for current employees, the ADA generally prohibits employers from mandating that employees receive any medical testing or vaccinations unless they are job-related, consistent with business necessity, and no more intrusive than necessary.
 This is a very difficult standard to meet unless the employer is part of the healthcare field or otherwise requires employees to regularly interact with immune-compromised clients, patients, or customers.